zer0se7ense7en/Dis7x42/README.md

 # 7x42 LED-Display
 ## A nerdy way of displaying text

 The main goal of this project was to make a Display using the WS2812B LED Strips.
-The Project is hosted on GitHub.
 An Arduino controls the LED-Strips and displays a predefined string of chars.
-It is powered by a Step-Up, which is powered by the Power Supply, which also powers the LED-Strips.
+It is powered by a Step-Up(5V->~9V), which is powered by the Power Supply(5V), which also powers the LED-Strips(5V).

 ### Hardware:
 - Arduino Mega (Functions as a LED-Controller)